sidd-1234/occlusion-and-interaction-aware-safe-control-ROS/README.md

 # occlusion-and-interaction-aware-safe-control-ROS

-Experimental ROS-2 stack for S. Gangadhar, Z. Wang, K. Poku, N. Yamada, K. Honda, Y. Nakahira, H. Okuda, T. Suzuki.
+Hardware Experiments in ROS-2 for S. Gangadhar, Z. Wang, K. Poku, N. Yamada, K. Honda, Y. Nakahira, H. Okuda, T. Suzuki.
 An occlusion- and interaction-aware safe control strategy for autonomous vehicles, submitted to The 22nd World Congress of the International Federation of Automatic Control